pfcoutinho/bse-complexity/README.md

 ## Darkening

-In these examples, we are dealing with grayscale images.
-Pixel value ranges from 0 to 1, 0 being totally black and 1 totally white.
+In these examples, we are dealing with grayscale and black & white images.
+For grayscale images, pixel value ranges from 0 to 1, 0 being totally black and 1 totally white.
 The "darkening process" decreases the value of each pixel in the image.
 This is an interesting process: as the image gets darker, it becomes harder to recognize the original image in the mix with noise.

 ## Examples